The glossary below is a useful list of definitions for the terms we use most often when talking about elections.

 A card sent to registered voters once an election has been called that has information about when and where to vote.

 A building or other facility selected by a returning officer to be a location where voting takes place.

-A Writ is the formal, legal document that starts a provincial election in an Ontario electoral district and sets out the date for close of nominations.
+A Writ is the formal, legal document that starts a provincial election in Ontario.
 The Lieutenant Governor and the Chief Electoral Officer both sign two copies of a Writ for each electoral district.
 One copy is sent to the returning officer in each electoral district, giving them the authority to hold an election.
 The other copy is filed with the Official Documents of the Ministry of Government and Consumer Services.
 At the end of the election, the returning officer returns the Writ to Elections Ontario.